BogdanStanciu/adidas-challenge/README.md

 ![Arch](/img.png)

-A simple architecture has been chosen, but which at the same time gives the possibility to scale according to needs.
+A simple architecture has been chosen, which at the same time gives the possibility to scale according to needs.
 The **public** service acts as an interface between the client and the various services inside a private network, providing api to the client.
 Inside the private network it can been find the **subscription** service and the **email** service.
 The subscription service is responsible for managing subscriptions, and has it's own database.
 Provides REST api to access the services, with the right credentials.

 The email service is responsible for the emails to been sent.
-Between subscription and email is is implemented a queue through redis that brings countless advantages, such as:
+Between subscription and email is implemented a queue through redis that brings countless advantages, such as:

 - Smoothing out processing peaks.
 - Handle traffic peaks.